-Comedian and United for Libraries spokesperson Paula Poundstone will headline this evening featuring Selena Coppock, Nicole Knepper, Sara Levine, Ross Mathews, and Paul Rudnick.
+Comedian and United for Libraries spokesperson Paula Poundstone will headline this evening featuring bestselling authors Anthony Breznican, Stephanie Evanovich, Eric Kaplan, and Issa Rae.
 Wine and cheese will be served, and a book signing will follow.
 Some books will be given away free and others will be available for purchase at a generous discount.
 Purchase tickets early to this event, which is always a sell-out.

-Comedian and author Paula Poundstone is a frequent panelist for NPR's Wait Wait… Don’t Tell Me!, where she matches wits with some of our nation’s leading pundits.
+Comedian and author Paula Poundstone is a frequent panelist for NPR's Wait Wait… Don’t Tell Me!, where she matches wits with some of the nation’s leading pundits.
 The show is a winner of the prestigious Peabody Award for broadcasting excellence.
 Paula was the first woman to win an ACE Award for Best Standup Comedy performance, and the first woman to be invited to perform at the distinguished White House Correspondents dinner.
 She has starred in solo specials on HBO and Bravo, and made frequent TV appearances on The Late Show with David Letterman, The Tonight Show, and The Late Late Show with Craig Ferguson.
-Her first CD is titled I Heart Jokes: Paula Tells Them In Maine.

 Brutal Youth, St. Martin's Press/Macmillan

 June 2014; $25.99; 978-1-25001-935-6

 Anthony Breznican was born and raised in Western Pennsylvania and graduated from the University of Pittsburgh in 1998.
 He has worked as a reporter for The Arizona Republic, Associated Press, and USA Today, and is currently a senior staff writer for Entertainment Weekly.